-o great -hearted her peo-"Young s secreone of action; dwood, ceeded ited by he purin the tion in l when mpted enders tter and st, sadly call it. whom, himself are his rehension of himself, and others who had effected their escape.
-These were sad tidings for our ardent young patriot-sadder all the more for that he had married less than a year before, and a fair young wife, to whom he was tenderly attached, anxiously awaited his return in their quiet, happy home, it. a pleasant suburb of Dublin.
-A few short months before he had been a gay and happy bridegroom, spending the first bright days of married life with his young bride amid the romantic solitudes of Wicklow, dreaming proud Greams for Ireland, and fair ones for himself and her he loved that was past now.
-Ruin had already come on the national cause, and death or exile awaited himself.
-The dreams he had dreamed and the hopes he had cherished were all flown, it might be, forever.
-But something must be done, and that quickly.
-He succeeded in crossing in safety the narrow sea between Scotland and Ireland, and in the far North found a generous friend and host in the late everlamented Dr. Maginn, the gifted and patriotic Bishop of Derry.
-Protected and sheltered by that great and good prelate, Mr. McGee awaited the visit of his wife, whom he had contrived to ma! a acquainted with his place of concealment.
-He could not and would not leave Ireland without seeing and bidding her farewell.
-Sad indeed was their parting, for the young wife was soon to become a mother, and who might tell if she were ever to see her husband's face again?
-Yet with the unselfishness of true affection she urged him to hasten his departure for America, and he once again sailed, in the disguise of a priest, for what he fondly and proudly called the Land of Freedom.
-He landed in Philadelphia on the 10th of October, in that memorable year of '48, and on the 26th day of the same month appeared the first number of his New York Nation, the advent of which was hailed with enthusiasm by the great majority of the Irish in America.
-The prestige of the Lublin Nation, of which Mr. McGee was known to have been one of the editors, the éclat he had before gained as editor of the Boston Pilot, and, lastly, the great want the American Irish lad of a powerful organ, all combined to make the first issue of the New York Nation an event most anxiously looked for.
+ion of himself, and others who had effected their escape.
+These were sad tidings for our ardent young patriot-sadder Il the more for that he had married less than a year before. nd a fair young wife, to whom he was tenderly attached, inxiously awaited his return in their quiet, happy home, in pleasant suburb of Dublin.
+A few short months before he had been a gay and happy bridegroom, spending the first bright days of married life with his young bride amid the romantic solitudes of Wicklow, dreaming proud dreams for Ireland, and fair ones for himself and her he loved.
+All hat was past now.
+Ruin had already come on the national ause, and death or exile awaited himself.
+The dreams he had dreamed and the hopes he had cherished were all lown, it might be, forever.
+But something must be done, nd that quickly.
+He succeeded in crossing in safety the harrow sea between Scotland and Ireland, and in the far North found a generous friend and host in the late everamented Dr. Maginn, the gifted and patriotic Bishop of Derry.
+Protected and sheltered by that great and good relate, Mr. McGee awaited the visit of his wife, whom he ad contrived to make acquainted with his place of conceal-He could not and would not leave Ireland without nent. eeing and bidding her farewell.
+Sad indeed was their partng, for the young wife was soon to become a mother, and tho might tell if she were ever to see her husband's face gain?
+Yet with the unselfishness of true affection she rged him to hasten his departure for America, and he once gain sailed, in the disguise of a priest, for what he fondly nd proudly called the Land of Freedom.
+He landed in hiladelphia on the 10th of October, in that memorable year 48, and on the 26th day of the same month appeared the rst number of his New York Nation, the advent of which as hailed with enthusiasm by the great majority of the tish in America.
+The prestige of the Dublin Nation, of which Mr. McGee was known to have been one of the editors, the éclat he had before gained as editor of the Boston Pilot, and, lastly, the great want the American Irish had of a powerful organ, all combined to make the first issue of the New York Nation an event most anxiously looked for.